lavoiee/cit190.term-project/assets/utilities/Utility/readme.txt

 using the html() method create the markup and insert the questions and answers from the quiz object into the div.

+TODO:
+Consider using a list to store all of the correct answers to check against.
+This obviates the need to store key value pairs consisting of the answer with it's associated boolean value.

 Color palette from http://Paletton.column